The psoas major, the body’s main engine of walking, is one of three muscles that make up the iliopsoas muscle group.

-The psoas major inserts on the back half of the inner thigh, comes forward to cross over the rim of the pelvis and moves backwards again to attach along the lumbar or lower spine.
+The psoas major inserts on the back half of the inner thigh, comes forward to cross over the rim of the pelvis and moves back again to attach along the lumbar or lower spine.

-Psoas major attaches at six points, the back of the inner thigh and then five different points along the spine.
-The first four vertebrae of the lumbar spine, which is the lower back, and the bottom vertebrae of the thoracic spine; which is anything that includes a rib.
-(T12).
-As a result the psoas spans and affects many joints as opposed to the iliacus, for example, which only crosses the one joint where the leg meets the pelvis.
+Psoas major attaches at six points.
+The back of the inner thigh and then five different points along the spine.
+These include the first four vertebrae of the lumbar spine (lower back), and the bottom vertebrae of the thoracic spine (T12).
+The thoracic spine is the middle back and is the connection point for the ribs.

 The psoas is unique for many reasons.